acacode/kinka/docs/documentation.md

     </td>
     <td><code>Promise&lt;Response[]&gt;</code></td>
     <td>
-          It method can helps if needed to wait more than one request<br>
+        That method can helps if needed to wait more than one request<br>
 	      Return a promise that is fulfilled when all the items in the array are fulfilled.<br>
 	      example: <br>